gtema/gtema.github.io/README.md

 ## Projects

-Currently there is only one "public" [project](/homeautomatiion/).
+Currently there is only one "public" [project](/homeautomation/).
 It is not intended for a public use, but I share it rather as a reference to my work.

+On the other hand I trying to contribute to Fedoraproject as much as possible.
+As of now I participate in the Python SIG and try to support Python3 port activities.

 ## Contact details